 An image showing people in an urban environment with visual elements representing different drugs like pills, white powder, etc.

 For three decades, cannabis has remained the most consumed illicit drug in France.
 With a price ranging between 8 and 10 euros per gram, its experimentation rate rose from 12.7% in 1992 to 50.4% in 2023, meaning one in two adults.
 Regular use has remained stable since 2014, affecting 3.4% of adults in 2022.
-A notable trend is the aging of users, with more adults aged 40 and over continuing their use.
+A notable trend is the aging of users, with more and more adults aged 40 and over continuing their use.

 Heroin use in France has also seen a notable increase.
 Data show a rise in seizures, with a record quantity of 1.5 tons seized in 2021.
 In 2023, 0.8% of adults had used heroin at least once in their lifetime, compared to 0.3% in 1992.
 This sharp rise highlights a worrying spread of this hard drug’s use.

-Ecstasy: Growing Popularity
+Ecstasy: Growing popularity

 Ecstasy consumption is also increasing.
 In 2023, 5.6% of adults had tried this drug, compared to 3.1% in 2017.
-Recent use (within the last 12 months) rose from 0.9% in 2017 to 1.6% in 2023.
-This increase reflects a growing popularity of ecstasy, especially among young adults.
+Recent use (in the past 12 months) rose from 0.9% in 2017 to 1.6% in 2023.
+This increase reflects ecstasy’s growing popularity, especially among young adults.

 Ketamine, GHB, and 3MMC